wenliangz/try-django-19/notes.md

 - pass form instance to context for rendering template
 - Same as Create View, we need to redirect to the item detail view after we submit the update form.
 # ------------------- Delete View ------------------
+# 10. Delete View is simple,
+- very similar to update view.
+Instead of editing it, we just delete it.
+- return and redirect to the url of list view after deletion. we need to import another shortcut function "redirect" function (note this is different from HttpRedirect function)

 # ---------------Django Message Framework-------------